 Here’s one of those samples that you find at the bottom of your stash when you run out of your favourites – it’s the Lancôme Advanced Génefique serum.
 I found it perfectly pleasant but I can’t say that it blew me in the couple of days that my trial size lasted for.
-It’s hasn’t made me want to splash out the £53.10 that this 30ml size is available for here.
+It hasn’t made me want to splash out the £53.10 that this 30ml size is available here.

 “Our #1 serum for younger-looking and radiant skin.
 Advanced Génifique Serum targets 10 signs of youthful-looking skin.
 Its patented formula feels incredible to the touch.
 Drop by drop, skin feels younger at your fingertips.”

-I’m guessing that if it rates that highly then there must be something I’m missing and it’s fair to say that this may be one of those products that has a great effect over time.
+I’m guessing that if it rates that highly then there must be something I’m missing and it’s fair to say that this may be one of those products that have a great effect over time.
 I think though that I like to be impressed straight away so I’m not easy to please.

 John Frieda Full Repair Strengthen and Restore Conditioner

 I’m continually looking for a conditioner that will sort out my hair and sadly this John Frieda Full Repair Strengthen and Restore Conditioner is not the one.
-It promises that it reverses damage with every use.
+It promises that it reverses the damage with every use.
 I can’t say that it’s a bad conditioner, because it isn’t.
 It’s just that it’s just very ordinary.
-It’s a bit moisturising and a makes my hair a bit shiny – it’s just underwhelming.
+It’s a bit moisturising and makes my hair a bit shiny – it’s just underwhelming.
 They say:

 ” Strengthening formula, with Inca Inchi Oil, rich in omega-3, reverses the look and feel of damaged hair as it restores strength for full, bouncy styles without weighing the hair down.
 Protects brittle strands, reducing the risk of breakage and split ends.”